NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Select the newly discovered host from the widget

-### On the Discovered host view select the action "Provision" and then "Create Host"
+### On the Discovered host view select the action "Provision" and then "Customize Host"

 ### On the Host tab name it "discovery" and select the Environment "production", Puppet CA "foreman.localdomain" and Puppet Master "foreman.localdomain"

+### On the Operating system tab select the Architecture "x86_64", Operating System, Media, Partition table depending on your choice earlier and set a Root password of your choice

 ### On the Interface tab click edit to configure the interface add the Domain "localdomain"

 All other fields are already set to the facts provided by the Discovery image.

-### On the Operating system tab select the Architecture "x86_64", Operating System, Media, Partition table depending on your choice earlier and set a Root password of your choice

 ### Submit to start the installation